This is the second half of the article. The one with all the DC Heroes technical resources for our current coverage of Borderlands video games.

 BL1-style launchers simply have Projectile weapons: 10.

-BL2-style launchers are based on the stats for rocket launchers, as per the “Guns, guns, guns !” subsection above.
+BL2-style launchers are based on the stock stats for rocket launchers, as per the “Guns, guns, guns !” subsection above.

 The Borderlands games have “legendary” rarity weaponry with signature mechanics.
 Some do translate to a TTRPG context.